-Our due diligence indicates certain recurring themes within the Higher Risk Supplier Group, including:
+Our due diligence continues to identify certain recurring themes within the Higher Risk Supplier Group, including:

-- Some have indicated they have little visibility into the labour practices in their supply chains and no substantive assessment, verification or mitigation of modern slavery risk has been made in their operations or supply chain and no procedures are in place to facilitate such an assessment, verification or any mitigation. - Many do not have contract warranties and covenants in place that specifically and robustly address modern slavery issues in their procurement agreements.
+- Suppliers obligated to comply with the Act are committed to taking action and have demonstrated tangible improvement. - For those suppliers not obligated to comply with the Act: - Some have indicated they have little visibility into the labour practices in their supply chains and no substantive assessment, verification or mitigation of modern slavery risk has been made in their operations or supply chain and no procedures are in place to facilitate such an assessment, verification or any mitigation.

-- Many do not have formal company policies in place re: modern slavery avoidance or Whistleblower encouragement and protection. - Many of our direct suppliers are not systematically imposing modern slavery risk mitigation obligations on their direct suppliers (e.g. obligations to implement robust contract warranties and covenants relating to modern slavery issues on their suppliers' respective suppliers). - Some are unsure of the extent of use of low-skilled (including foreign migrant) workers in their operations or supply chains and/or whether or to what extent high risk factors relating to the use of such workers exist.
+- Many do not have contract warranties and covenants in place that specifically and robustly address modern slavery issues in their procurement agreements. - Many do not have formal company policies in place re: modern slavery avoidance or Whistleblower encouragement and protection. - Many of our direct suppliers are not systematically imposing modern slavery risk mitigation obligations on their direct suppliers (e.g. obligations to implement robust contract warranties and covenants relating to modern slavery issues on their suppliers' respective suppliers). - Some are unsure of the extent of use of lowskilled (including foreign migrant) workers in their operations or supply chains and/or whether or to what extent high risk factors relating to the use of such workers exist.